Forecaster/RailcraftCalculatorFuel/README.md

 Not really important anymore since this repository will replace the fuel list changelog.
 If you do make a change you can increment the existing number by one.

+ -- Display --

+If the exact string "Enabled=true" cannot be found somewhere within the file, this fuel list will not be displayed in the selection box.
+The string is case-sensitive but can be prefixed or suffixed by anything.
+It should be commented out or it will also be attempted to be parsed as a fuel definition.

  -- Comment syntax --

 A comment line is any line starting with //